shivannis/xandr-docs-public/xandr-docs/articles/monetize/object-hierarchy.md

 Your [network ad quality](working-with-network-ad-quality.md) restricts which creatives can serve on inventory in your network, based on creative attributes such as buyer or brand.
 These rules are applied to every impression across all publishers in your network.

-Restrictions set in a your network ad quality profile cannot be loosened at the publisher level by a [publisher template](create-a-publisher-template.md)[custom profile] or
-[custom profile](create-a-custom-profile.md); publisher-level ad quality settings may only be more strict than network ad quality, never less.
+Restrictions set in a your network ad quality profile cannot be loosened at the publisher level by a [publisher template](create-a-publisher-template.md) or [custom profile](create-a-custom-profile.md); publisher-level ad quality settings may only be more strict than network ad quality, never less.

 ## Content category